-Item Valuation technique Significant unobservable inputs Inter-relationships between significant unobservable inputs and fair value measurement Financial assets at fair · Price-book ratio as of · The higher the price value through other comprehensive income Company method December 31, 2023 and 2022 were 0.95~2.57 and 0.82~2.22, respectively.
-Market liquidity discount rate as of December 31, 2023 and 2022 were 15.70% and 15.80%, respectively. book ratio, and the enterprise value to sale ratio, the higher the fair value The higher the market liquidity discount rate, the lower the fair values Financial assets at fair value through other comprehensive income Net Asset Value Method · Net asset value · Not applicable
+Item Valuation technique Significant unobservable inputs between significant unobservable inputs and fair value measurement Financial assets at fair value through other comprehensive income Guideline Public Company method Price-book ratio as of December 31, 2024 and 2023 were 1.54~1.91 and 0.95~2.57, respectively.
+The higher the price book ratio, the higher the fair value Market liquidity discount rate as of December 31, 2024 and 2023 were 15.60% and 15.70%, respectively.
+The higher the market liquidity discount rate, the lower the fair values Financial assets at fair value through other comprehensive income Net Asset Value Method · Net asset value Not applicable